Thinking of starting a t-shirt company? You might want to read about my experience before continuing.

 The way to go about it is simple.
 Reputation, reputation, reputation.
 You will most likely not be able to find someone in your immediate area.
 It’s sad but true.
 Unless you live in NYC or another urban area with an artistic, understanding shop, you’ll be resorting to an online shop.
 I can vouch for one in particular, lucky for you, and I will do so below.
 However, do this at your own risk.
 One man’s treasure can also be another man’s trash.
 You may have never heard it that way, but in this case it’s absolutely true.
 Do your homework and make your life and business so much easier.
 ESTABLISH A PRINTER.

 When it comes to T-Shirt screen printing, not all companies are created equal.
 Screen printers come in all shapes and sizes and finding a solid one can be harder than you think!
 From inexperienced “garage shops” with one manual press to experienced “industry shops” with 500 shirt minimums, quality and price run the gamut.
-We used the screen printer advertised on How to start a clothing company, on their screen printing page and they did an incredible job and I was amazed at how meticulous they are.
-Our order had the neck tags removed properly and carefully (unlike preview printers, who simply cut them but left the hidden part of the tag under the seam so it was completely noticeable).
-There wasn’t one discrepancy (not saying there won’t be in your order), either.
+We used this screen printer and they did an incredible job and I was amazed at how meticulous they are.
+Our order had the neck tags removed properly and carefully (unlike previous printers, who simply cut them but left the hidden part of the tag under the seam so it was completely noticeable).
+There wasn’t one discrepancy.
 They also print posters, hangtags, and a bunch of other cool stuff.
 We had buttons done by them and they came out great.

 Rule #7: Money.
 Not The Same As Capital.